September 5, 2024

 For digital downloads, you’re required to keep track of how many downloads have been made.
 Once you reach the number of unit sales estimated, whether physical or digital, you will be required to purchase more mechanical licenses and pay additional fees.

-Although HFA is the most reputable and straightforward way to license a track, there are cases where they may not be able to obtain a cover song mechanical license.
+Although HFA offers a straightforward way to license tracks, there are cases where they may not be able to obtain a cover song mechanical license.

 In these scenarios, services such as EasySongLicensing.com will help you obtain a cover song mechanical license for any song.
 The catch is that in addition to paying the royalty rate, you’re also required to pay the company a fee.